Single Impurity In Ultracold Fermi Superfluids

-The dashed line in Fig.~\ref{Fig:nonmag} represents the LDOS at the non-magnetic impurity site ($x=0$) calculated using the BdG method.
+The dashed line in Fig.~\ref{Fig:magimp}(a),(b) represents the LDOS at the magnetic impurity site ($x=0$) calculated using the BdG method.
 The agreement with the $T$-matrix method is satisfactory.
-The remaining discrepancies (in particular the position of the bound state) can be understood as the $T$-matrix method neglects the trapping potential and is not fully self-consistent: the values of the chemical potentials, densities and pairing gap used in the $T$-matrix calculation are taken to be those from the BdG result in the absence of the impurity.
-The insets of Fig.~\ref{Fig:nonmag} demonstrate the density and gap profiles of the trapped system.
-The Friedel oscillation with a spatial frequency close to $2k_{F}$, where $k_{F}$ is the Fermi wave number, can be easily identified near the impurity.
+The remaining discrepancies such as in the position of the resonant state below Fermi sea can be understood by considering that the $T$-matrix method neglects the trapping potential and is not fully self-consistent: the values of the chemical potentials, densities and pairing gap used in the $T$-matrix calculation are taken to be those from the BdG result in the absence of the impurity.
+The density and gap profiles of the trapped system are illustrated in Fig.~\ref{Fig:magimp}(c),(d).
+Friedel oscillations with a spatial frequency close to $2k_{F}$ can be seen in the density profiles near the impurity.
+The magnetic impurity tends to break Cooper pairs, leading to a reduced gap size near the impurity as can be seen from Fig.~\ref{Fig:magimp}(d).